-These rigorous advanced level special topics courses are designed to expand and enhance the students growing understanding of computer science by providing instruction in an evolving field within the discipline.
-Prerequisites: junior standing and completion of at least two 300-level and above Computer Science (CPS) coursess
+These rigorous advanced level special topics courses are designed to expand and enhance the students' growing understanding of computer science by providing instruction in an evolving field within the discipline.
+Prerequisites: junior standing and completion of at least two Computer Science (CPS) courses at the 300-level or above.